…Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”

 The first week in December it was my privilege to speak once again to those gathered for United in Purpose.
-Nick Vujicic, a friend whom I had first met at the World Economic Forum in Davos, Switzerland, was also a speaker.
+Nick Vujicic, a friend whom I had first met years ago.
 Along with my two daughters, Morrow and Rachel-Ruth, it was my joy to greet him once again.

 This Easter…Give Jesus to A Child

 Heaven is a real place.
 It’s where Jesus lives…a place He is preparing for those who love and trust Him.
 It’s a place of joy and love and hope—a place where all of God’s children, young and old, will live forever.

 Engaging questions and Scripture references in the back of this book will help the reader reinforce the message that Heaven is God’s promise for each of His children.
 It’s a Home filled with love and joy and happiness—a place where we will be safe forever.